intel/virtual-storage-manager/INSTALL.md

     [ceph_cluster_addr]
     192.168.125.0/24

-**Note** Here we do not use the public network for accessing the internet in our VSM cluster.

-**cluster.manifest** Do not worry about this file right now.
-It is discussed later, in the storage node setup.
+**cluster.manifest**: Do not worry about this file right now, we will elaborate it later in storage node setup step.

 ### Sample 2
 But how about when all the nodes just have two NICs.
 Such as a controller node and storage node having: